miqueasmd/RPA_UiPath_Invoices_Automation_Capstone_Project/README.md

 2.  **Run the Performer**:
     - Open the Performer project in UiPath Studio.
     - Run the `Main.xaml` file.
     - The robot will start getting and processing invoices from the queue one by one until no items are left.
 You can also run this process directly from Orchestrator.

+## Citation & License
+Please cite as: Molina Delgado, M. (2025).
+AI Agents & Automation: Complement or Competition for IT Ops?

+## Citation & License
+Please cite as: Molina Delgado, M. (2025).
+RPA Invoice Accounting Automation.

+## Author & Mentor
+**Author** Miqueas Molina Delgado
+**Tutor:** Andrés Díaz Romero